Vietnam.vn - Nền tảng quảng bá Việt Nam

 Step 2: Hold your breath for 7 seconds.

-Eliminate unwanted thoughts
+Eliminate unwanted thoughts.

 Improve respiratory condition

-Promotes a state of deep relaxation
+Promote a state of deep relaxation.

 Reduce chronic stress